rabzobi/scratch-pad/README.md

 ~/scratch-pad/scripts/opennms-setup.sh
 To get inside container:
 docker exec -it postgres_container bash

+NOTE when you are setting up a connection for pg_admin to localhost use the container name and NOT localhost
 ```
 # Postfix
 Opennms mail needs you to start postfix (which should be installed by default)

 > rellis@BFSMRELLIS:~$ sudo postfix start